-When your own family, friends or anyone close to you talk wrong about the people who belong to a different caste or what they say lower caste, do you stop them?
+When your own family, friends, or anyone close to you talks wrong about the people who belong to a different caste or what they say lower caste, do you stop them?

 No. At that time you agree with them because they are your parents or family and if you will not agree with them then it means you are disrespecting them.

-So what is the role of education if it can’t turn you into a person who has the ability to differentiate between the right and the wrong.
+So what is the role of education if it can’t turn you into a person who has the ability to differentiate between right and wrong?
 Don’t you think that “caste discrimination” is nothing but just the mindset of people that they need to change?